Anora: Production

 For the Zakharov mansion, Baker filmed at 2458 National Drive, a Mill Basin mansion once owned by Vasily Anisimov, an oligarch with ties to Russia.
 Baker had searched on Google for "the biggest and best mansion in Brighton Beach".
 To learn more about the area, Baker and Mikey Madison temporarily moved to southern Brooklyn during pre-production.
-Toros and Ani's search for Vanya was filmed in several restaurants and clubs that the producers had frequented.
+Toros' and Ani's search for Vanya was filmed in several restaurants and clubs that the producers had frequented.

 At a press conference at the Cannes Film Festival, Madison said that Baker and the producer Samantha Quan, Baker's wife, would act out different sex positions to demonstrate what they wanted the actors to do.
 Madison was offered an intimacy coordinator, but said: "As I'd already created a really comfortable relationship with both of them for about a year, I felt that that would be where I was most comfortable with and it ended up working so perfectly."

 The soundtrack includes Robin Schulz rework of "Greatest Day" by Take That and "All the Things She Said" by t.A.T.u.
 Madison also said that her friend curated a "stripper playlist" for her to get into character, including tracks from Cardi B, Megan Thee Stallion and Slayyyter.

-Like his previous films, Baker edited the film himself in Adobe Premiere Pro.
+As with his previous films, Baker edited Anora in Adobe Premiere Pro.
+Speaking with Josh Safdie, Baker admitted to editing Anora while high.
+The film includes a "special thanks" credit to Spanish exploitation filmmaker Jesús Franco and actress Soledad Miranda due to their film Vampyros Lesbos (1970) inspiring the red scarf prominently worn by Ani.